ha-anna/STS2012_Final_Project/README.md

 What we have learned while working on this project:

 - Model struggles with recognition of signs that look similar
+- A better way to recognize the position of fingers and hand is necessary
+- Recognizing input from webcam is harder due to it being much more dynamic

 **Learn more:**